-Dean, University of Northern Iowa
+Dean, Rowan University

 I wanted to engage and collaborate with dean colleagues in developing and sustaining a shared understanding and commitment to improve our ability to prepare high quality and diverse teacher candidates.